 7. Bring the heart and the mind together.

-It’s not uncommon for each one of us to either lean towards emotional decision making or intellectual decision making.
+It’s not uncommon for each one of us either to lean toward emotional decision-making or intellectual decision-making.
 There is great value in both of those perspectives.
 Don’t discount or discredit one over the other.

-What are some other tips you have learned that help you make good decisions?
+What are some other tips you’ve learned that help you make good decisions?
 Please share them in a comment below.